Women can achieve elegant, glamorous, effortless beauty with our treatments.

 Breast Augmentation Columbus

-Breast augmentations are one of the most common procedures performed by Dr. Shah and Dr. Centeno here at CIPS.
+Breast augmentations are one of the most common procedures performed by top Columbus board-certified plastic surgeons Dr. Bivik Shah and Dr. Robert F. Centeno here at CIPS.
 They are two of the busiest breast implant surgeons in the country.

 Choosing Your Surgeon

-Perhaps the most important step of your breast augmentation journey is choosing a surgeon that’s right for you.
+Perhaps the most important step of your breast augmentation journey is choosing the best surgeon for you.
 Whether that means you receive your augmentation here at CIPS or not, we like to provide a list of questions for you to consider when searching for a plastic surgeon: